top of page

 2021 NEA Conference Flyer

-On June 15th June 21st 2021, Tanaka was honored to be part of National Education Association (NEA)'s Conference on Racial & Social Justice as one of the speakers.
+On June 15th June 21st 2021, Tanaka was part of National Education Association (NEA)'s Conference on Racial & Social Justice as one of the speakers.

 NEA has affiliate organizations in every state and in more than 14,000 communities across the United States.
 We bring the expertise, drive, and dedication of 3 million educators and allies to advancing justice and excellence in public education.